omahs/go-ethereum/README.md

 ## <span id="bsp_intro">Introduction</span>

-Essential to the Covalent Network is the Block Specimen and the Block Specimen Producer (BSP), a bulk export method that ultimately leads to the generation of a canonical representation of a blockchains historical state.
+Essential to the Covalent Network is the Block Specimen and the Block Specimen Producer (BSP), a bulk export method that ultimately leads to the generation of a canonical representation of a blockchain's historical state.
 Currently implemented on existing blockchain clients running Geth.
 It functions currently as an -

 1. Blockchain data extractor
 1. Blockchain data normalizer

-What is ultimately created is a ‘Block Specimen’, a universal canonical representation of a blockchains historical state.
+What is ultimately created is a ‘Block Specimen’, a universal canonical representation of a blockchain's historical state.

 There are two further considerations regarding the Block Specimen.

 1. The BSP is completely standalone on forks of Geth.
-1. The separation of data storage layer from the block execution and distributed consensus functionality leads to better segregation and upgrades of functionality in the blockhain data processing pipeline.
+1. The separation of data storage layer from the block execution and distributed consensus functionality leads to better segregation and upgrades of functionality in the blockchain data processing pipeline.

 As a result, anyone can run full tracing on the block specimen and accurately recreate the blockchain without access to a blockchain client software.